Solar power in Spain: 2010–2011

 Since 2010, Spain has been the world's leader in concentrated solar power (CSP).
-Spain is leapfrogged by Italy during 2011 following a later solar boom there to lose its position as the world's second largest installer of solar PV.
+Spain was leapfrogged by Italy during 2011 following a later solar boom there to lose its position as the world's second largest installer of solar PV.

 2012

 By the end of 2012, 4.5 GW of solar photovoltaics had been installed, and in that year 8.2 TWh of electricity was produced.
 New installations of solar photovoltaics have slowed down significantly to around 300 MW during 2012.
 By the end of 2012 Spain had also installed over 2,000 MW of CSP.

 2014–2016

 The first three units of Solnova in the foreground, with the two towers of the PS10 and PS20 solar power stations in the background.

-Almost no new solar capacity is added during this period following the removal of government feed-in tariffs.
+Almost no new solar capacity was added between 2014 and 2016, following the removal of government feed-in tariffs.
 Having promoted the solar industry with large government subsidies during earlier periods, the system now operates under a 180-degree turn with a punitive 'sun tax' applied to new PV systems which would otherwise flourish.
 Spain has been cited as a model in how not to develop renewables.
 The hoped for growth in self consumption solar generation during 2016 fails to materialise due to delays to reforms following the extended time taken to form a government, albeit with just one party opposed to reforms in this area.